Apparel & Fashion Design

 - Name: Anne Finelli (Bio)

-This course reinforces sewing skills learned in Sewing: Introduction, adding more sewing stitches and seams while sewing garments.
-We learn about different stitch types, more sewing techniques, and the impact of fabric types and qualities.
-In addition to keeping a sample sewing notebook, students start the first two sessions sewing a choice of simple pajama pants, pull-on shorts, or pull-on skirt.
-We then progress to constructing two medium-level garments -- a top or shirt -- and then a garment with a side or back zipper.
+Have you recently bought a sewing machine, but don't know where to start?
+This course familiarizes you with your machine and teaches basic sewing skills.
+We learn about sewing kit equipment, how to use a sewing machine, stitching techniques, and how to avoid common problems like bunching and jamming.
+You'll create a sample sewing notebook (a professional must), learn basic seam construction, and add to it each week.
+You'll practice sewing procedures by creating simple items like pillows in the first two sessions, aprons in the next two, and tote bags in sessions five and six.
 At the end of the final session, we hold a group discussion and critique of our finished work.
-Some sewing experience is required.
-Note: Students must bring their own sewing machine to class; required sewing accessories/tools are indicated in the supply list.
+Note: Bring your own sewing machine to class; required sewing accessories/tools are indicated in the supply list.
 Please note that in addition to the lab fee, you can expect to have to buy additional supplies for this course.
 We try to keep this cost under $100, but for specialized courses (jewelry, wood, metals) this may be higher.